Two expedition-affiliated Master’s degree students successfully defended their theses at Novosibirsk State University:

 Strontium sampling localities in the Altai Mountains (map by Andrey Vishnevsky)

-We collected samples in areas near the Russian border with Kazakhstan (districts near the Mongolian border were closed and off-limits) and locations surrounding archaeological sites, including Okladnikov, Denisova, Maloyalomanskaya and Ust’-Kanskaya caves, Kara-Bom, Ust’-Karakol sites and other areas.
+We collected samples in areas near the Russian border with Kazakhstan (districts near the Mongolian border were closed and off-limits) and locations surrounding archaeological sites, including Okladnikov, Denisova, Maloyalomanskaya and Ust’-Kanskaya caves, the Kara-Bom and Ust’-Karakol sites, and other areas.

 Okladnikov Cave.
 Geochemist Dr. Irina Vishnevskaya and geologist Dr. Evgeny MikheevUst’-Kanskaya Cave